ahmattox/mtg-scripting-toolkit/README.md

 > Note that the Moxfield API isn't public or documented.
 Although we can access
 > and use it, it's not guaranteed to be stable in the future and couldn't be
 > fetched in a browser.
+>
+> Scraping Moxfield is against their TOS.
+Do not use this to extract data en
+> masse.

 ```typescript
 import * as moxfield from 'utils/moxfield'